iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

 .. note::

-    The IMAS validator tool is also integrated in SimDB
+    The IMAS-Validator tool is also integrated in SimDB

 .. note::

-    You can also run the IMAS validator tool from a python script.
+    You can also run the IMAS-Validator tool from a python script.
 This might be helpful if you want to automatically run your data through the validation tool after it is measured/generated.
     More information can be found in :ref:`usage`.